PatoProgramador/PatoProgramador/README.md

 # ¡Hi!, I´m Kevin (Also know as Pato)👋🦆💻
 <!--Introduction -->
 I´m a gratuated Full stack web developer from Henry´s Bootcamp.
-I feel passion about the backend development, so on my goals are to specialize more and more in this area.
+I feel passion about programming useful and interesting applications, so on my goals are to specialize more and more in this area.
 I love expanding my knowledge every day 🚀

 <p>